-Home » The Valley Law Group Family Law Firm Practice Areas » Child Custody » Paternity in Arizona
+Home » The Valley Law Group Family Law Firm Practice Areas » Top Arizona Child Custody Lawyers » Paternity in Arizona

 After giving birth to a child, determining the father is one of the most important parts of the early parenting process, especially if the parents of the child are not married.
 Paternity must be established and proven for the father to secure his parenting rights.
 This usually involves the use of DNA testing.
 This process can be implemented by either the mother or father.